gulf/gulf/README.md

 Fired when EditableDocument#update() has been called, but before the changes have been approved by the master. `edit` is the newly created Edit.

 #### gulf.EditableDocument#_change(cs:mixed, cb:Function)
-Needs to be implemented by you or by wrappers (see [Editor wrappers][#editor-wrappers]).
+Needs to be implemented by you or by wrappers (see [Editor wrappers](#editor-wrappers)).
 Is called after the document has been initialized with `_setContents` for every change that is received from master.

 #### gulf.EditableDocument#_setContents(contents:mixed, cb:Function)
-Needs to be implemented by you or by wrappers (see [Editor wrappers][#editor-wrappers]).
+Needs to be implemented by you or by wrappers (see [Editor wrappers](#editor-wrappers)).
 Is called if the document receives an `init` message or to reset the document in case of an error.

 #### gulf.EditableDocument#_collectChanges(cb:Function)
-Needs to be implemented by you or by wrappers (see [Editor wrappers][#editor-wrappers]).
+Needs to be implemented by you or by wrappers (see [Editor wrappers](#editor-wrappers)).
 Is called right before `_change()` is called to keep track of any outstanding changes.
 This isn't necessary if you call `update()` in an event handler that listens on local change events.

 ### Class: gulf.Edit